jamiegau/cinema-catcher-app/README.md

 Copy the following into the file:
 ```
-LOCAL_TIMEZONE_NAME=Australia/Brisbane
-CATCHER_HOSTNAME=catcher-location-name
-EXPOSED_IP_PROJECTION_NETWORK=x.x.x.x
+LOCAL_TIMEZONE_NAME=                   # for example: Australia/Brisbane
+CATCHER_HOSTNAME=                      # for example: CHAIN-SITE-catcher
+EXPOSED_IP_PROJECTION_NETWORK=         # for example: you projection netwrok ip, ie: 192.168.1.100
 IN_PRODUCTION=True
 ```

 Update these three variables as described by their names.
+PLEASE REMOVE THE COMMENTS `#` after updating with the correct values.

+**It is very important you set a unique `CATCHER_HOSTNAME` in the `.env` file.**  It is recommended that you use a name like `CHAIN-SITE-catcher`.

+For example `vue-nederland-catcher` (For Chain: Vue.
+Location: Nederland) or `cc-ararat-catcher` (For chain: Centre Cinemas.
+Location: Ararat).

 `EXPOSED_IP_PROJECTION_NETWORK` is the static IP address you assigned to the network interface on the projection network.

 `IN_PRODUCTION` can be set to False, to enable debug logging in the application containers.
 (See the `docker-compose.yml` file for more detail.)

 Set the TIMEZONE_NAME environment variable.
 This should be set to, for example `Melbourne/Australia` or the suitable name for your location. (see https://en.wikipedia.org/wiki/List_of_tz_database_time_zones for a list of names.)

-Make sure the following files are executable with this command
+Run the *.sh files by using the `bash` command while as root.
 ```
-sudo chmod 755 local.env.sh TAIL.sh update.sh start.sh
+bash TAIL.sh
+bash update.sh
+bash start.sh
 ```

 It is recommended that you start a ROOT bash shell when doing these commands.
 ```
 sudo bash
-root@catcher-dev:/opt/cinema-catcher-app#
+Password: *********
+root@CHAIN-SITE-catcher:/opt/cinema-catcher-app#
 ```

 You can see you now have `root` in the prompt and a hash `#` at the end, indicating you are now running as a root user.
 (Be careful)

 ### Download the software
 Once you have created the local config file.
 Its time to pull down all the software from the docker-hub.
 To do this type:
 ```
 root@catcher-dev:/opt/cinema-catcher-app# docker compose pull
 ```
-This will take some as neat 2GB of applications will be downloaded.
-Get a coffee..
+This will take some time as there is nealy 2GB of applications that will be downloaded.
+Get a coffee.

 Once this has completed, type the next command to initialise the install (ie, the database etc.)
 ```
-root@catcher-dev:/opt/cinema-catcher-app# docker compose run backend python3 ./manage.py migrate
+sudo docker compose run backend python3 ./manage.py migrate
-root@catcher-dev:/opt/cinema-catcher-app# docker compose run backend python3 ./manage.py catcher_setup
+sudo docker compose run backend python3 ./manage.py catcher_setup
 ```
 And finally, start the server.
 ```
-root@catcher-dev:/opt/cinema-catcher-app# docker compose up -d
+sudo docker compose up -d
 ```
 You can now type the IP address of the Catcher Server into a browser and continue with the setup of the software.
-If you reboot the server, the docker service should shutdown and restart the catcher docker containers automatically.
+If you reboot the server, the docker service should shutdown and restart the docker containers automatically.

 ### Default Login
 Once the system is running, you can go to the USER-INTERFACE by using your browser